 No fractional Common Shares will be issued pursuant to the Consolidation.
-In lieu of any such fractional Common Shares, each registered Shareholder otherwise entitled to a fractional Common Share following the implementation of the Consolidation will receive the nearest whole number of post-consolidation Common Shares.
-For example, any fractional interest representing less than 0.5 of a post-consolidation Common Share will not entitle the holder thereof to receive a post-Consolidation Common Share and any fractional interest representing 0.5 or more of a post-consolidation Common Share will entitle the holder thereof to receive one whole post-consolidation Common Share.
+In lieu of any such fractional Common Shares, each registered Shareholder otherwise entitled to a fractional Common Share following the implementation fractional interest representing less than 0.5 of a post-consolidation Common Share will not entitle the holder thereof to receive a post-Consolidation Common Share and any fractional interest representing 0.5 or more of a post-consolidation Common Share will entitle the holder thereof to receive one whole post-consolidation Common Share.
 In calculating such fractional interests, all Common Shares registered in the name of each registered Shareholder will be aggregated.